-We are next online for LGBTQ information and support on Wednesday 20th of November from 5.30 until 7:30pm.
+We are will be online for LGBTQ mental health information and support Friday 24th from 5:30pm until 7.30pm.

 Contact one of our Online Support Workers in confidence - see the box in the bottom right hand corner.

 Information On Mental Health